kevinpapst/TablerBundle/docs/layout.md

 **For all your admin pages**

-The default `layout.html.twig` file can be used with:
+The default `layout-horizontal.html.twig` can be used with:
 ```
-{% extends '@Tabler/layout.html.twig' %}
+{% extends '@Tabler/layout-horizontal.html.twig' %}
 ```

 **For your security screens**